golems/experiments/README.txt

    closure problems and must be handled with task constraints or compliance.
 7) Teleop: The development code for using liberty and having a full interface with the Logitech joystick.
 Once done, we will move to demos.
+8) Navigation: Development of autonomous navigation using encoder values and vision data.